 Heidelberg is an active and busy place.
 Expand your interests and make new friends through one of our 70+ student organizations.
-Whether you want to fight for a cause, join a brotherhood, become a president, try something new, practice, your faith, impact the world, or simply make new friends, there’s a club or organization here for you.
+Whether you want to fight for a cause, learn leadership skills, try something new, practice your faith, impact the world, or simply make new friends, there’s a club or organization here for you.

 Campus Ministry and Religious Life

 Berg UCC is open to all mainline Protestant Christians from many backgrounds and various other religious backgrounds that focus on Progressive values.
 The group focuses on three main pillars:

 - Community Service

 The group volunteers in different aspects for the Tiffin community including picking up litter, assisting in a soup kitchen, and volunteering at the Morrison House (a homeless shelter).